Q42/Qlassified-Android/README.md

 * Supporting <= API 17 (right now only from API 18, data is secured)
 * Debug mode
 * Encrypted Keys (right now only the value is encrypted)
+* Add Serializable data type (it's already sort of in the library, but not quite responding as expected)
 * Fingerprint, security code and hardware backed encryption support
 * Configuration builder for specific user configurations